Alessandro Barbero

-Alessandro Barbero (born 30 April 1959) is an Italian historian and writer, especially essayist.
+Alessandro Barbero (born 30 April 1959) is an Italian historian, writer and essayist.

 Barbero was born in Turin, Italy.
-He attended the University of Turin, where he studied literature and Medieval history.
+He attended the University of Turin, where he studied literature and medieval history.
+He has taught at the University of Eastern Piedmont in Vercelli since 1998, and held the chair of medieval history there as professore ordinario from 2002 to 2024.
 He won the 1996 Strega Prize, Italy's most distinguished literary award, for Bella vita e guerre altrui di Mr. Pyle gentiluomo.
 His second novel, Romanzo russo.
 Fiutando i futuri supplizi, has been translated into English as The Anonymous Novel.
 Sensing the Future Torments (Sulaisiadar 'san Rudha: Vagabond Voices, 2010).

 Franco Cardini wrote in il Giornale, "Barbero uses the diabolic skills of an erudite and professional narrator to seek out massacres of the distant and recent past.
 The Anonymous Novel concerns the past-that-never-passes (whether Tsarist or Stalinist) and the future that in 1988 was impending and has now arrived."
 Allan Massie wrote in The Scotsman, "If you have any feeling for Russia or for the art of the novel, then read this one.
 You will find it an enriching experience", and Eric Hobsbawm wrote in The Observer, "The Anonymous Novel: Sensing the Future Torments, from a new publisher, Vagabond Voices, situated on the Isle of Lewis, is a vivid novel about Russians coping with the transition from communism to capitalism and combines echoes of Bulgakov with elements of a thriller."

 Barbero is the author of The Battle, an account of the Battle of Waterloo, which has been translated into English.
 Other histories he has written which have been translated into English include The Day of the Barbarians, the story of the Battle of Adrianople, and Charlemagne: Father of a Continent.

 Barbero is also a commentator and organiser on the Italian cultural scene: he is a member of the Management Committee of the Strega Prize and the Editorial Committee of the Storica magazine; he writes for the literary and cultural pages of Il Sole 24 Ore and La Stampa, and regularly appears on the television program Superquark and radio program Alle otto della sera.
 He is the editor of Storia d'Europa e del Mediterraneo, which is published by Salerno Editore.

 In 2005, the Republic of France awarded Barbero with the title of "Chevalier of the Ordre des Arts et des Lettres".
 In the late 2010s, he acquired remarkable popularity on the Internet thanks to his many conferences uploaded on YouTube, and lessons with hundreds of thousands of views.